Written by Jonathan Wojcik

 Haunted Well might seem boring at first glance, but there's something I really like about battling a well.
 A well with a pretty cocky attitude, at that.
 Its floating, ghostly flames resemble Hitodama, ghostly flames familiar to Japanimation nerds.
 Yeah, I still call it Japanimation.
 Har har.

 This boss is exactly what it looks like.
-Referred to in the manual as "Shrimp Attack," this "monster" begins battle in the form of some titanic crustacean's severed, deep-fried abdomen, flying - yes, flying - around the room as it attempts to ram a little boy to death.
-Taking a few hits, it suddenly transforms into a giant Onion Ring, and finally some unknown greasy snack on a stick, possibly fried tofu or a chicken kebab.
+Referred to in the manual as "Shrimp Attack," this "monster" begins battle in the form of some titanic crustacean's severed, deep-fried abdomen, flying - yes, flying - around the room as it attempts to ram a little boy to death, later digivolving to an onion ring and a kebab.

-"Giant Bull Man" isn't an especially original boss, but I appreciate a minotaur who communicates in bovine puns, and he attacks with tiny, cartoon cows.
+"Giant Bull Man" isn't an especially original boss, but I appreciate a minotaur who communicates in bovine puns, and attacks with tiny, cartoon cows.
 That's a little warped, isn't it?
 Bulls are supposed to protect the females of the herd, not hurl them suicidally at their enemies.
 Why does he even carry a giant scythe if he's not going to use it?
-In the game's intro screen, he can also be seen with a very different design.
-I kinda like the hairy green one.
+His design differs a bit in the game's menu screen.

 The "Guardian of the Giant Sphinx" appears to be a ghostly, transparent mummy, large to us but smaller than most of the other bosses.
 As far as introductions go, "my legs are asleep!" is as good as any other we've seen.
 Perhaps he believes its entirely your fault, and it's time for you to pay.
 As far as sphinxes go, however, we have definitely seen more impressive.

 The real "Giant Spider" makes one of the game's more menacing statements, and seems to be a star player in this monstrous empire, as it's the only boss we'll encounter again later.
-It's also another boss with an alternate design known to the public; a giant, spider-legged, roughly humanoid head.
-Its deformed features are remarkably disturbing, though not so much so to explain the design change.
+It's also the boss whose chillingly creepy Parody World design was one of the first known to the public, years before any real copies were uncovered.

 The "Giant Samurai" is another boss with a mediocre design, but a lot of charm in only a few words.
 There doesn't actually seem to be anybody wearing this haunted armor, who does indeed move at a sluggish, plodding pace.
 Why does he want us to know that ahead of time?
 Does he hope we'll go easy on him?
 Slowpoke or not, he hacks away at us with a sword that must be at least ten feet long.

-The adorable "Giant Cat" adorably hurls a never-ending stream of bloodthirsty "kittens" from its wooden crate, perhaps giving continuous birth.
+The adorable "Giant Cat" adorably hurls a never-ending stream of bloodthirsty "kittens" from its wooden crate.
 The offspring look a little more like tiny Gremlins than any feline, however, and it wouldn't be surprising if the cat were originally a giant Mogwai.

 The "Living Dead" may not look like it, but they're possibly one of the most inventive boss battles on the Nintendo Entertainment System.
 Your entire gaming experience tells you to start hitting these two zombies, and keep hitting them until they finally fall down and die.
 What you're left to figure out on your own is that each hit merely prolongs their dancing.
 They don't come after you.
 They don't attack you.
 They just dance in place until they crumble into dust on their own, and once again, you get a default victory.
 It was a test.
 They asked you to watch their dance, that's all you needed to do...but you've grown too accustomed to slaughter, and only by giving up violence will you pass the trial of the Living Dead.